VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Training Strategy

-For the MCQA tasks, the selected options are extracted from the model's output using regular expressions and compared with the ground truth.
+For the conventional VideoQA tasks, particularly multiple-choice questions, the selected options are extracted from the model's output using regular expressions and compared with the ground truth.
 A reward of 1 is assigned for correct answers, and 0 for incorrect ones.